aironnie/flatfair_coding_challenge/README.md

-FIRST STEP
+Procedures

-Kindly run the SQL Commmands in the 'flatfair.sql' file to
+Kindly Navigate to the 'flatfair.sql' file to view the data model solution
+- run sql commands in postgresql query editor to setup database

+Navigate to the 'membership_fee_calculator.py' file to view the 'calculate_membership_fee()' function and run python script to test it